Water: How much should you drink every day?

 You might need to modify your total fluid intake based on several factors:

 - Environment.
-Hot or humid weather can make you sweat and requires additional fluid intake.
+Hot or humid weather can make you sweat and requires additional fluid.
 Dehydration also can occur at high altitudes.

 - Overall health.
 Your body loses fluids when you have a fever, vomiting or diarrhea.
 Drink more water or follow a doctor's recommendation to drink oral rehydration solutions.
 Other conditions that might require increased fluid intake include bladder infections and urinary tract stones.

-You don't need to rely only on what you drink to meet your fluid needs.
+No. You don't need to rely only on water to meet your fluid needs.
 What you eat also provides a significant portion.
-For example, many fruits and vegetables, such as watermelon and spinach, are almost 100 percent water by weight.
+For example, many fruits and vegetables, such as watermelon and spinach, are almost 100% water by weight.

 In addition, beverages such as milk, juice and herbal teas are composed mostly of water.
 Even caffeinated drinks — such as coffee and soda — can contribute to your daily water intake.
-But water is your best bet because it's calorie-free, inexpensive and readily available.
+But go easy on sugar-sweetened drinks.
+Regular soda, energy or sports drinks, and other sweet drinks usually contain a lot of added sugar, which may provide more calories than needed.

 Your fluid intake is probably adequate if: